What are electric planes?

 While there are clearly many potential benefits to electric planes, there are drawbacks and headwinds for continued commercialization.

-Flying through the air requires a lot of energy, so airplane fuel requires high energy density.
+Flying through the air requires a lot of energy, so airplane batteries require high energy density.
 Presently, the size and weight of current battery technology make electric propulsion a challenge for larger aircraft in particular.

 What is the current state of commercial electric planes?